-CESA has engaged Product Care Association (PCA) to act as Program Manager, overseeing the administration and day to day operations of the ElectroRecycle Program.
+CESA has engaged Product Care Association (Product Care) to act as Program Manager, overseeing the administration and day to day operations of the ElectroRecycle Program.

-The ElectroRecycle Program employed a network of 220 contracted collection facilities throughout the Province at the end of 2018.
+The ElectroRecycle Program employed a network of 235 contracted collection facilities throughout the Province at the end of 2019.
 The Program augmented its collection system as needed by participating in collection events in areas of the province where a permanent collection facility may not be economically feasible.

-More information about CESA, for both stewards and consumers can be found at www.electrorecycle.ca.
+More information about CESA, for both stewards and consumers can be found online at www.electrorecycle.ca.